 - Repayment occurs over 12 to 30 years, depending on total federal student loan balance

 - Total federal student loan debt must be more than $30,000 (may require you to consolidate federal loans through Direct Lending program if your balance is split between FFEL and DL programs)

 You’re smart, savvy, and earning that paycheck!
 Now, how best to tackle those student loans and save some money…

 Evaluate your debt.

 Figure out which type of debt is the most expensive on a per dollar basis.
 This is not necessarily the loan with the largest balance.
 Typically, this will be the debt with the highest interest rate.
 Remember to assess all the types of debt that you have, including credit cards, car loans, etc.

 Compare earnings on investments to cost of debt.

 Take a look at your investment accounts.
-If they aren’t designated for any other specific purpose, consider using those funds to help pay down your debt.
-If the interest or dividend rates you’re earning on those assets are lower than the interest rates you’re paying on your loans, it’s likely that you’d save more money in the long run if you pay off your higher-rate debt now.
+If they are not designated for any other specific purpose, consider using those funds to help pay down your debt.
+If the interest or dividend rates you’re earning on those assets are lower than the interest rates you’re paying on your loans, it’s likely that you would save more money in the long run if you pay off your higher-rate debt now.